DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 toc: false
 ---

-### What exactly do parentheses do in Powershell?
+### What exactly do parentheies do in Powershell?
-Parentheses serve numerous purposes in Powershell such as the following
+Parenthesis serve numerous purposes in Powershell such as the following
 * Arrays and Hash Tables
 * `Foreach`, `switch` and `If` constructs/conditional statements
 * Methods